Orphan Black Season 5 Episode 3 Recap Beneath Her Heart

 "I know exactly what you all think of me," she says, standing up on stage.
 "Well, I'm not just a boozer.
 I'm a pill-popper, too.
 That's right.
 And half of you bought them from me."

-She accuses the congregation of being hypocrites and comes to a realisation.
+She accuses the congregation of being hypocrites and comes to a realization.

 "I have a life that's so much bigger than Bailey Downs," she says.
 "I'm part of a sisterhood that you couldn't even begin to understand."